victorlei/smop/README.rst

   update that could not be proven to be safe, should have been enclosed in try-except-resize-retry.
 It would not look any better.

+  In fact, I beleive now that some matlabic accent is unavoidable in the generated python sources.
+Imagine matlab program is using regular expressions, matlab style.
+We are not going to translate them to python style, and that code will remain forever as a reminder of the program's matlab origin.

+  Another example.
+Matlab code opens a file; fopen returns -1 on error.
+Pythonic code would raise exception, but we are not going to do `that`.
+Instead, we will live with the accent, and smop takes this to the extreme --- the matlab program remains mostly unchanged.

   In fortran, the pattern should be somehow (how exactly?) detected in compile-time.
 In python ``__setitem__`` hides ``try-catch``, with ``resize`` called inside ``catch``.
 Is try-catch in fortran?